MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/api-limits.md

 This section describes the three types of service protection API limit errors that can be returned as well as factors that cause these errors and possible mitigation strategies.

-- The **Error code** is the numerical error value returned by the Organization Service <xref:Microsoft.Xrm.Sdk.OrganizationServiceFault>.<xref:Microsoft.Xrm.Sdk.BaseServiceFault.ErrorDetails>.
+- The **Error code** is the numerical error value returned by the SDK for .NET <xref:Microsoft.Xrm.Sdk.OrganizationServiceFault>.<xref:Microsoft.Xrm.Sdk.BaseServiceFault.ErrorDetails>.
 - The **Hex code** is the hexadecimal error value returned by the Web API.

 ### Number of requests